 As part of our “Energy Monitor” research with Red C earlier this year, 75% of consumers indicated that they planned to purchase LED lighting in the next 12 months but only 8% indicated solar panels & 6% planned to purchase heat pumps.
 The latter two are less-mainstream technologies but also more expensive with a longer payback.
 Agencies such as the SEAI are doing great work in highlighting and supporting these technologies, but can they achieve the stretching targets in the timeframe that is now emerging from this latest report?

 On the ground when we talk with electricity customers across Ireland, we are seeing an appetite to take some action.
 What is now required is real engagement and leadership at a national level to empower all stakeholders to take more positive action and responsibility in tackling climate change issues.

-There are supports and carrots, but no sticks (like a carbon tax) as yet to make change happen quickly and the UN report would indicate change needs to happen quickly.
-But these sticks are coming in the form of a carbon tax that is likely to be built in to successive budgets from next year, the issuing of EU fines from 2020 and the proposed Cap Reform emphasising environmental sustainability as a precondition to farm support packages.
+There are supports and carrots, but no sticks (like a carbon tax) as yet to make change happen quickly and the UN report would indicate a change needs to happen quickly.
+But these sticks are coming in the form of a carbon tax that is likely to be built into successive budgets from next year, the issuing of EU fines from 2020 and the proposed Cap Reform emphasising environmental sustainability as a precondition to farm support packages.
 Do we need to wait for the sticks to arrive?

 I would like to see the following.